linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 The applications available in the YunoHost "marketplace" range from system and development tools to social media and publication platforms.

-YunoHost also has numerous other features for server administration beyond installing applications.
-YunoHost can manage user accounts and includes a full-stack email service.
-YunoHost can manage the server's SSL certification, and it allows you to monitor and engage with running services and firewalls through its web interface.
+YunoHost has numerous other features for server administration beyond installing applications.
+YunoHost can manage user accounts and the server's SSL certification.
+It also includes a full-stack email service, and provides tools to monitor and engage with running services and firewalls through its web interface.

 ### YunoHost vs Cloudron

 YunoHost operates similarly to Cloudron, another tool offering an application marketplace and simplifying system administration.
 So why choose YunoHost over Cloudron?

 Both tools promote an open source ethos, but YunoHost operates on a totally open source model.
-Cloudron offers a free and a premium tier.
+Cloudron offers both a free and a premium tier.
 This scheme limits some features (e.g. the number of applications) and restricts others (e.g. email services) to the premium tier.
 By contrast, YunoHost does not have any feature limits or paid services, operating on a fully open source model.

 However, Cloudron shines for having a more polished and simplified presentation.
 The setup for YunoHost can be more complicated, and its interface may not be as clear for some users at the outset.